virtualsquare/vdeplug_agno/README.md

 ## usage examples

-The following examples are UVDELs (Unified VDE Locator) to be used with programs supporting vde as specified by the syntax of those programs.
+The following examples are VNLs (Virtual Network Locator) to be used with programs supporting vde as specified by the syntax of those programs.

 ### Encrypt connection to the switch